NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 3. When the dataset is generated for subsequent years, the affiliate id variables will change.
 For example if permits 123 and 456 were affiliate_id =3 in 2013, that same grouping (if it even exists) is likely to have a different value of affiliate_id in 2014.
 This is probably fine for RFA purposes.

+4. If a business is owned by another business, you won't see the people in the company in bus_own.
+The people in this situation are one or more levels below the first owner record and thus don't show up in bus_own.
+We don't have many businesses like this, but there are few.
+This means that the dataset does not combine as many firms as it should.
+Therefore, there are probably more firms and small firms that in reality.
 # Examples
 Please see the subfolder in "stata_code" for a few stata code samples.
 You're on your own for SAS or R.